Do ticks and Lyme disease make you wary of going outdoors?

 How do people contract Lyme disease?

-Blacklegged Ticks cannot fly, but settle in brushy areas until they attach themselves to a passing person or animal.
-The ticks are known to feed on migratory birds and can be carried throughout the province.
+Ticks are known to feed on migratory birds and can be carried throughout the province.

 Lyme disease is not transmitted from person-to-person; however, dogs and cats can carry Blacklegged Ticks inside and place families at risk of being bitten.

 Check your pets for ticks daily and talk with your vet about keeping your pet protected from ticks.
-If your pet is found to have a tick, remember that you are at risk when spending time in the same environments.
+Remember, that you are at risk when spending time in the same environments.

 When you’re out in tick habitat, protect yourself by taking these precautions: